ViswanathaSwamy-PK-TechSkillz-Academey/.github/profile/README.md

 ## 🙋‍♀️ This organization aims to provide a decent learning experience to `the learners`

-## 👩‍💻 Please refer to the [tech-skillz-academy-main](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main) repository for the documentation / resources
+## 👩‍💻 Please refer [tech-skillz-academy-main](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main) repository for the documentation / resources

 <!--